tonym128/ESP32_Arduboy/README.md

 99% of the work on the library was done by the contributors to the following repositories:

 https://github.com/Arduboy/Arduboy

 https://github.com/MLXXXp/Arduboy2

 https://github.com/harbaum/Arduboy2

-https://github.com/hartmann1301/Arduboy2 Migrated the library to the ESP8266 platform, from there just a few tweaks were needed.
+https://github.com/hartmann1301/Arduboy2 hartmann1301 migrated the library to the ESP8266 platform, from there just a few tweaks were needed.

 Please do read through the extensive documentation included there.

+# Contributions and Disclaimer

+Contributions to the documentation, code or electronics are welcome, I am not pretending to be an expert in C or in electrical engineering, use the library and the circuits presented above at your own risk.